 - 1/2 red bell pepper, cut into lengthwise strips

-- 1/2 Aji pepper, or Serrano cut into strips
+- 1/2 Aji peppers, or Serrano peppers, cut into strips

 - 1 medium tomato, diced